Maxwell McCabe-Lokos

 Maxwell McCabe-Lokos (born 1978) is a Canadian actor, screenwriter, director, and musician.

 Career

-McCabe-Lokos has appeared in Land of the Dead, Lars and the Real Girl, The Incredible Hulk, Chaos Walking, The Husband, and Antibirth.
+McCabe-Lokos has appeared in Land of the Dead, Lars and the Real Girl, The Incredible Hulk, Chaos Walking, The Husband (also screenwriter), and Antibirth.
 He has appeared in supporting or guest roles in the television series Happy Town, Being Erica, The Listener, Schitt's Creek, Copper, Lucky 7, and Station Eleven.

-He was co-writer of The Husband with Kelly Harms, and has directed the short films Ape Sodom and Midnight Confession.

-McCabe-Lokos directed the feature film Stanleyville, co-written with Rob Benvie.
+McCabe-Lokos directed the short films Ape Sodom and Midnight Confession and the feature film Stanleyville, co-written with Rob Benvie.

 He was previously a keyboardist for the garage rock band the Deadly Snakes, in which he was known by the stage name Age of Danger.
-McCabe-Lokos told Damian Abraham on Abraham's 'Turned Out a Punk' podcast that The Beautiful South were the first band he ever saw live.
+McCabe-Lokos told Damian Abraham on Abraham's 'Turned Out a Punk' podcast that GG Allin and the Murder Junkies was the first band he ever saw live.

+Personal life

 He currently resides in Tangier, Morocco and is neighbours with Bernard-Henri Lévy.